Tuesday, May 13th, 2025

 Kids in elementary age and that likely also beginning to learn about plants in school can be interested in this experiment.

-Lemon volcanoes
+Lemon Volcanoes

 This activity is full of bubbly fun and smells good, too!
 Children will learn how the chemical reaction created by mixing citric acid and baking soda results in a bubbly volcano they make on their own.
 Learning essential chemical reactions will create affection for experimental science.